ucf-icorps/i-corps-left-hand-syllabus/chapter4/pre-class.md

 ### Presentation: Key Partners & Costs

-Prepare a presentation to present your partners and costs to the class:
+Prepare a presentation to present your Partners and Costs to the class:

 * Slide 1: Title slide